-The ssh-agent service allows adding multiple keys (including the ones protected with a passphrase) to a single pool of ssh keys, which can be shared across multiple projects.
+The ssh-agent service allows adding multiple keys (including the ones protected with a passphrase) to a single pool of SSH keys, which can be shared across multiple projects.
 It runs an SSH agent process whose Unix socket is mounted into your project’s cli container by default.

-On macOS and Windows this happens when the Docksal VM is (re)started, on Linux - whenever
+agent automatically.
+On macOS and Windows, this happens when the Docksal VM is (re)started, on Linux, whenever

 fin project start is used.